Farbafe/DoWhatWhen/README.md

 # DoWhatWhen - Decide what to do and when as a group!

 DoWhatWhen is a web-based group decision helper.
+Backend available here: [DoWhatWhenBackend].

 ### Features